 As a degree-seeking student enrolled in a SOC DNS degree program, you must take the following steps:

-- Request an official evaluation and degree plan from the home college in the form of a SOC DNS Student Agreement and arrange to provide all the necessary documentation of prior learning, including official transcripts from other colleges and universities, and forms such as the Joint Services Transcript (JST) or DD 214 documenting military experience.
+- Request an official evaluation and degree plan from the home college in the form of a SOC DNS Student Agreement and arrange to provide all the necessary documentation of prior learning, including official transcripts from other colleges and universities, and forms such as the Joint Services Transcript (JST) or CCAF Transcript (for Air Force) or DD 214 documenting military experience.

 - Communicate with your home college if you have not received your SOC DNS Student Agreement after you have completed your first six semester hours (9 quarter hours) of study.